kailash-manasarovar/statement/docs/timeline/2023/december.md

 - Curiously, she spoke to me about similar things I had noticed on Twitter content which seemed to be trying to make me insecure about how I looked and whether I was attractive enough for men.
 I thought that was weird, not as weird at the blinking though.

 !!! info
-    - This has reminded me of a man I knew in Denia in 2014 or 15 who I had been introduced to by a French woman there who worked in an estate agency.
+    - This has reminded me of a man I knew in Dénia in 2014 or 15 who I had been introduced to by a French woman there who worked in an estate agency.
     - We had been out one night and he walked a little way towards my home with me, and the whole time he kept blinking and winking at me, while grinning, in an extraordinarily weird manner.
     - So weird, in fact, I mentioned it to the French woman in disgust.
     - The man was Greek and may have been one of the [muscle men](#muscle-men-outside-the-tunnel) I just mentioned.